-Before I finish my notes, it may not be altogether improper to obviate an objection, which may be made to the credibility of the story of Temora.
-It may be asked, whether it is probable, that Fingal could perform such actions as are ascribed to him in this book, at an age when his grandson, Oscar, had acquired so much reputation in arms.
-To this it may be answered, that Fingal was but very young [book 4th] when he took to wife Ros-crana, who soon after became the mother of Ossian.
-Ossian was also extremely young when he married Ever-allin, the mother of Oscar.
-Tradition relates, that Fingal was but eighteen years old at the birth of his son Ossian; and that Ossian was much about the same age, when Oscar, his son, was born.
-Oscar, perhaps, might be about twenty, when he was killed, in the battle of Gabhra, [book 1st] so the age of Fingal, when the decisive battle was fought between him and Cathmor, was just fifty-six years.
-In those times of activity and health, the natural strength and vigour of a man was little abated, at such an age; so that there is nothing improbable in the actions of Fingal, as related in this book.
+\ Before I finish my notes, it may not be altogether improper to obviate an objection, which may be made to the credibility of the story of Temora.
+It may be asked, Whether it is probable, that Fingal could perform such actions as are ascribed to him in this book, at an age when his graudson, Oscar, had acquired so much reputation in arms?
+To this it may be answered, That Fingal was but very young [book 4th] when he took to wife Ros-crana, who soon after became the mother of Ossian.
+Ossian was also extremely young when he married Evir-allin, the mother of Oscar.
+Tradition relates, that Fingal was but eighteen years old at the birth of his son Ossian ; and that Ossian was much about the same age, when Oscar, his son, was born.
+Oscar, perhaps, might be about twenty, when he was killed, in the battle of Gabhra [book 1st] ; so the age of Fingal, when the decisive battle was fought between him and Cathmor, was just fifty-six years.
+In those times of activity and health, the natural strength and vigour of a man was little abated, at

-boy with which he strews the thistle round, young wanderer of the field.
+"Sons of Morven, spread the feast; send the night away in song.
+Ye have shone around me, and the dark storm is past.
+My people are the windy rocks, from which I spread my eagle-wings, when I rush forth to renown, and seize it on its field.
+Ossian, thou hast the spear of Fingal : it is not the staff of a boy with which he strews the thistle round, young wanderer of the field.
 No: it is the lance of the mighty, with which they stretched forth their hands to death.
 Look to thy fathers, my son; they are awful beams.
-With morning lead Ferad-artho forth to the echoing halls of Temora.
-Remind him of the kings of Erin; the stately forms of old.
+With morning lead Feradartho forth to the echoing halls of Temora.
+Remind him of the kings of Erin ; the stately forms of old.
 Let not the fallen be forgot, they were mighty in the field.
 Let Carril pour his song, that the kings may rejoice in their mist.
-To-morrow I spread my sails to Selma's shaded walls: where streamy Duthula winds through the seats of roes."
+To-morrow I spread my sails to Selma's shaded walls; where streamy Duthula winds through the seats of rocs."